kshipra-jadav/RSPL-WinePricePrediction-Deployment/README.md

 * body

 But, the major problem was that some of the chosen features had textual data.
-Hence, they were ran through `sklearn.preprocessing.LabelEncoder` which converted all the textual values to numbers. <sub><sup>Note - We found out later that `sklearn.preprocessing.OrdinalEncoder` is better suited for encoding the textual data to numeric data since the `LabelEncoder` is more suitable for the target variable (as per sklearn documentation)</sup></sub>
+Hence, they were ran through `sklearn.preprocessing.LabelEncoder` which converted all the textual values to numbers. _Note - We found out later that `sklearn.preprocessing.OrdinalEncoder` is better suited for encoding the textual data to numeric data since the `LabelEncoder` is more suitable for the target variable (as per sklearn documentation)_

 The `sklearn.preprocessing.LabelEncoder` was used like this:-